Recife: Sports

 Football in Pernambuco began in 1902, when English and Dutch sailors landed in Recife and played a game of football on the beach.
 The new game aroused the interest of the people of Pernambuco, and they soon started playing.

 Recife provides visitors and residents with various sporting activities.
-There are several football clubs based in Recife, such as Sport the current 2019 State Champion (42 times state champion and once national champion (1987) and Brazil's Cup champion (2008)), Santa Cruz (29 times state champion) and Náutico (23 times state champion and unique 6 consecutives).
+There are several football clubs based in Recife, such as Sport Recife the current 2023 State Champion (43 times state champion and once national champion (1987) and Brazil's Cup champion (2008)), Santa Cruz (29 times state champion) and Náutico (23 times state champion and unique 6 consecutives).
 The Campeonato Pernambucano (Pernambuco's State Championship) is divided into Taça Revolução and Taça Confederação.
-They both have the same format: standard round-robin, in which all teams play each other once.
-A round-robin tournament or all-play-all tournament is a type of group tournament in which each participant plays every other participant an equal number of times.
-If a team wins both Taça Tabocas e Guararapes and Taça Confederação do Equador, it is crowned the state champion.
-If not, a home-and-away playoff with the winners is disputed, and the winner is declared the state champion.

 Also, the city has traditions in another sports as:

 Basketball, Hockey, Golf, Tenis, Table tennis, Volleyball, beach volley, Handball, Surf, Skateboard, Bodysurf, Swimning pool and Futsal.
 Provided by clubs such as:

 Nautico, Sport, Santa Cruz, Portuguese Club of Recife, Caxanga Golf & Country Club, Mauricio de Nassau University, School of Tenis Recife as others.